joelsteentimle/AdventOfCode/README.md

-# AdventOfCode2023
+# AdventOfCode
 Working on beeing a quicker coder with my latests keyboard setup.

-Tackling the Advent of Code 2023 in c#.
+Tackling the Advent of Code in c#.